-The 30-minute nap was placed around the REM peak to strategically facilitate falling asleep and increase the chance of getting some amount of REM sleep, which sustains wakefulness much better than a pure NREM2 nap.
-Due to the flexible nature of SEVAMAYL and that there is no limit on the number of daily naps a sleeper can have, adding naps or modifying nap lengths does not alter the basic premises of the schedule.
+The 30-minute nap was around the REM peak to strategically facilitate falling asleep and increase the chance of getting more REM sleep.
+Thus, this sustains wakefulness much better than a pure NREM2 nap.
+Due to the flexible nature and there is no limit on the number of daily naps on SEVAMAYL, adding naps or modifying nap duration does not alter the basic premises of the schedule.

 Example 2: Reducing sleep schedule (E3-extended)

-The premise is the same as before – stocking up the 90 minute sleep before the long wake period and nap afterwards.
-By delaying the first nap, sleep deprivation is induced as the body is usually used to sleeping at an earlier time.
-A long-term adapted sleeper therefore can manipulate their sleeps to fit into their daily schedule to some extent without ruining the schedule’s rhythm.
+The premise is the same as before.
+Stocking up the 90-minute sleep before the long wake period and place a nap afterwards.
+By delaying the first nap, sleep deprivation ensues as the body is usually used to sleeping at an earlier time.
+A long-term adapted sleeper, therefore, can manipulate their sleep timing to fit into their daily schedule to some extent without ruining the schedule’s rhythm.

 Example 3: Non-reducing schedule (Biphasic-X)

 The main purpose is to wake up at a later time than usual to gain more alertness before the long period that does not allow any sleep.
-Despite taking on the form of Segmented sleep, this does not violate the structure of the whole sleep schedule, as it allows all forms of Biphasic sleeping (although consistent E1/Siesta form is preferred).
+Despite taking on the form of Segmented sleep, this does not violate the structure of the whole sleep schedule.
+It allows all forms of Biphasic sleeping, although consistent E1/Siesta form is preferable.

 Prophylactic Sleep Strategies

 Thus, replacement naps often have longer duration than a regular power nap (at least 60 minutes).
-By definition, the build-up of sleep deprivation is aimed to be resolved after a replacement nap is taken during daytime.
+By definition, the build-up of sleep deprivation resolves after a sleeper takes a replacement nap during daytime hours.
 The most common type of sleep pattern to make use of replacement naps is Biphasic sleeping.
-If the nap is timed properly, it has been shown to not affect night sleep quality1.
+If the nap has the correct timing, it does not seem to affect night sleep quality1.

 Main author: GeneralNguyen

-Page last updated: 30 April 2020
+Page last updated: 28 December 2020

 - Stampi, Claudio.
 Why We Nap : Evolution, Chronobiology, and Functions of Polyphasic and Ultrashort Sleep.
 Birkhauser, 2014.